 The First Six Weeks programming traditionally begins where Welcome Week ends.
 Components of the First Six Weeks are woven into CWU's University 101 class.
 Orientation & Transition Programs, in collaboration with faculty and staff, facilitate programs in your residence halls and around campus.
 Topics address the academic and transitional issues new students typically face during the first six weeks on campus.
 Each event is categorized into the four pillars of the first year experience; academic success, university navigation, responsible citizenship, and campus connections.
 First-year students are typically required to participate in a minimum of three events within the First Six Weeks.

 UNIV 101: Transition to CWU (Academic Course)

-University 101: Transition To CWU is brought to you by CWU Academic Advising.
+University 101: Transition To CWU is brought to you by CWU Student Success.
 UNIV 101 is designed to foster a successful transition to CWU.
-This course will promote a sense of belonging and discovery, stimulate engagement in curricular and co-curricular activities, and connect students to campus resources.
+This credit bearing (graded) course will promote a sense of belonging and discovery, stimulate engagement in curricular and co-curricular activities, and connect students to campus resources.
 Out of class student participation in Welcome Week and First Six Weeks are required to receive full credit towards your overall grade.
 Students with fewer than 45 credits are required to take UNIV 101 during their first quarter on campus.

 Wildcat Success Days

 Wildcat Success Days are resource refreshers where various resources and services are available to answer any questions you may have.
 It's an opportunity to receive support in order to conclude one quarter and prepare for the next.

 Some support services include: Advising, Career Services, Academic Success Center, Disability Services, Diversity and Equity Center, Recreation Center, Housing and Residence Life, Student Involvement, Student Employment, Financial Aid, Registrar Services, Student Living, Information Services, CAMP, Wellness Center, Dining and more.

 Common Questions for Links Orientation